mxenabled/web-widget-sdk/test/README.md

 If you want to run the proxy server in another port, you can do so by setting the `PORT` environment variable, (for example, `PORT=8042 npm run test:integration`).
+By default, the proxy server will run on port 8089.
 You can also set a `VERBOSE` environment variable to run the server in verbose mode.